MystenLabs/mysten-sim/README.md

 6. Test all the changes against your local msim repo - if there are build errors the rebasing may have gone wrong.

+- install simtest (if you already have it, skip this step): https://github.com/MystenLabs/sui/blob/main/scripts/simtest/install.sh

         $ LOCAL_MSIM_PATH=/path/to/mysten-sim/repo cargo simtest

 ## Usage: